 Archive Quickly and Effectively

-CURVE efficiently archives your scholarly work, pre-publications, and other research outputs in a standards-based, centralized repository.
+CURVE efficiently archives your scholarly work, grey literature, pre-publications, and other research outputs in a standards-based, centralized repository.

 Preserve for the Long-Term